Japanese oats is a type of cereal that is used especially for the control of root lesion nematodes (Pratylenchus penetrans).

 Japanese oats are resistant to Meloidogyne hapla.
 The crop provides quick ground cover and can produce a large amount of dry matter in a short time.

 In addition to Japanese oats, tagetes are also suitable for combating Pratylenchus.
 In contrast to tagetes - which must be sown early for optimal effect - Japanese oats are, however, suitable as a successive crop.

-Japanese oats are more sensitive to frost than most other cereals.
-At the first night frosts, it still continues to grow but the crop will not survive a harsh winter.
-The advantage of this is that the crop does not have to be sprayed to be killed off.
+Japanese oats are more sensitive to frost than most other grains.
+With the first frosts, it will continue to grow, but the crop will not survive a severe winter.
+The advantage of this is that the crop does not have to be sprayed to kill it off.